 Step 3: planning the burn

 Once a plot of land has been deemed burn-worthy, the burn boss will begin to assess the plot.
 This involves examining the topography, the fuel types (grasses, brushes, slash piles), and the local ecology.
 The burn boss then uses this data to determine what the ideal conditions for their burn should be, so that when the right day comes along, they can have a prescribed fire that gets them the effects they want, while remaining safe.
 A large part of planning a burn has to do with making sure the relative humidity (RH) is low enough to allow fuels to catch, while not being so low that their flammability becomes dangerous.
 Moisture is a huge player in burn planning, and affects everything from the ability to ignite your fuels to the amount of smoke a unit will send into the surrounding area.
 Many burn bosses use advanced software to see what kind of smoke their fire will put out, factoring in things like fuel type, size of the unit, and air temperature.
-Public safety is the most important part of a burn, and a good burn boss won’t burn if there’s any chance that the smoke from their fire could cause discomfort or danger to those in the surrounding area.
+Public safety is the most important part of a burn, and a good burn boss won’t burn if there’s any chance that their fire’s smoke (or the fire itself) could cause discomfort or danger to those in the surrounding area.
 Once the burn is fully planned and the fire season is upon us, the boss will plan a day for the burn, one with conditions that favor a productive and safe fire.
 Members of the crew can be given as short as a day’s notice to get out to a site, depending on how suddenly the conditions shift in favor of a good burn.
 Once the burn boss has planned a date, the crew will assemble at the site on that day, ready to burn.

 Step 4: Permissions and public outreach